nylki/shifted-dimensions/README.md

 You can also hear stones that are close to you.

 But be careful!
-Activating the magic light and bumping into walls will drain your remaining energy!
+Activating the magic light will drain your energy!

 Have fun! :)

-## Run
+## Run with local dev server
 `npm install`
-`npm start`
+`npm run dev`

 ## Create 13k ZIP file
 `npm install`